JabRef/GSoC/README.md

 - you keep working with our community even if you are not accepted,
 - you have contributed to our project before the application period,
 - you can engage in tight feedback loops around design discussions in proposal drafts,
-- you don't ask for help to write the final proposal,
 - you don't remain ignorant of our software or what our project does,
 - you always write in public, and never write to a mentor in private unless the mentor has asked for that,
 - you work on a project our community needs, regardless of your personal interests,